Doing pelvic floor exercises, along with lifestyle changes, are very effective treatment methods for incontinence

 Keep breathing as you do the exercise and remember to fully relax after each one.
 At first you might find that you have to concentrate to do the exercise but as you get stronger they will be easier to do.

-If you want to strengthen your pelvic floor to prevent bladder and bowel leakage it is important to strengthen the muscles and to do the exercise three times a day.
-It's like running a marathon it takes about six months to train the muscles but if you do your exercises regularly you could see a difference in your symptoms in a month.
+If you want to strengthen your pelvic floor to prevent bladder and bowel leakage it is important to strengthen the muscles and to do the exercises three times a day.
 Once the muscles are strong continue to do them once a day in order to keep them toned and strong.

 Try holding for up to ten seconds, repeat this ten times, then try ten really quick squeezes.
 Increase the routine so that you can complete this three times day and continue for up to six months.
 As you improve you may want to try them in harder positions such as standing, walking, squatting or during general exercise.
 You may also want to try to prepare for any activity where you may leak by tightening your pelvic floor muscles first.

 There are many apps you can download onto your smart phone to help you remember to do your pelvic floor exercises or to help you build an exercise programme.

 If you are unsure how to do these exercises then you should speak to a physiotherapist who specialises in this area.

 Specialist physiotherapists can help you with pelvic floor dysfunction caused by pregnancy and childbirth, or other issues including incontinence and pelvic pain.